 The initial public offering price is substantially higher than the net tangible book value per share of our common stock.
 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the book value of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$5.02 per share.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$11.35 per share.
+Further, investors purchasing common stock in this offering will contribute approximately 32.0% of the total amount invested by stockholders since our inception, but will own only approximately 28.5% of the shares of our common stock outstanding.